 \subsection{Future Opportunities}

-Besides feature representation and approximation algorithm, training data availability also determines the accuracy of ML predictors.\cite{zhang2018strategy} We trained a series of models on datasets that differ in size (from one to three hundred thousand atomic sites) to extract this dependency for three low-correlated targets: partial charge, fluctuating polarizability, and QDO frequency.
+In addition to feature representation and approximation algorithm, training data availability also determines the accuracy of ML predictors.\cite{zhang2018strategy} We trained a series of models on datasets that differed in size (from one to three hundred thousand atomic sites) to extract this dependency for three low-correlated targets: partial charge, fluctuating polarizability, and QDO frequency.
 The corresponding dataset size vs. scaled error dependencies are presented in Figure 3.
-The power law $SE=m\times{DS}^{-n}$ almost perfectly describes all three sets of points, where ${SE}$ is the scaled error (MAE normalized by the range of the corresponding FF precursor), ${DS}$ is the training data size, ${m}$ and ${n}$ are empirical parameters.
-It should be noted that coefficient ${n}$ (the slope of a line in logarithmic coordinates) differs in each case: 0.27±0.03, 0.20±0.03, and 0.17±0.04 for the partial charge, fluctuating polarizability, and QDO frequency, respectively.
-The given values are significantly lower than those obtained for a diverse set of properties\cite{zhang2018strategy} (0.372) and formation energy of perovskites\cite{schmidt2017predicting} (0.297).
-Therefore, the universal dependency derived by Zhang and Ling\cite{zhang2018strategy} is not observed, at least for considered in this study atom-in-material quantities.
-Nevertheless, the revealed power law suggests that FF precursors’ accuracy can be improved extensively by increasing training data size.
+The power law $SE=m\times{DS}^{-n}$ almost perfectly describes all three sets of points, where ${SE}$ is the scaled error (MAE normalized by the range of the corresponding FF precursor), ${DS}$ is the training data size, and ${m}$ and ${n}$ are empirical parameters.
+It should be noted that coefficient ${n}$ (the slope of a line in logarithmic coordinates) differs in each case: 0.27 ± 0.03, 0.20 ± 0.03, and 0.17 ± 0.04 for the partial charge, fluctuating polarizability, and QDO frequency, respectively.
+The given values are significantly lower than those obtained for a diverse set of properties\cite{zhang2018strategy} (0.372) and the formation energy of perovskites\cite{schmidt2017predicting} (0.297).
+Therefore, the universal dependency derived by Zhang and Ling\cite{zhang2018strategy} was not observed, at least for the atom-in-material quantities considered in this study.
+Nevertheless, the revealed power law suggests that the FF precursors’ accuracy can be improved extensively by increasing the training data size.